-- The name and address of the person providing the training; and - Certification by the hazmat employer that the hazmat employee has been trained and tested [49 CFR 172.704(d)]. - Training records must cover hazmat training given to an employee during the previous three years and must be kept for: - As long as the employee is employed as a hazmat employee, and - At least 90 days afterwards.
+- A description, copy, or the location of the training materials used to meet the requirements at 49 CFR 172.704(a). - The name and address of the person providing the training. - Certification by the hazmat employer that the hazmat employee has been trained and tested.
+[49 CFR 172.704(d)] - Training records must cover hazmat training given to an employee during the previous three years and must be kept for: - As long as the employee is employed as a hazmat employee, and - At least 90 days afterwards.